Enhanced quantum illumination of a lossy target: A sequential interaction model: Model and performance measures

 \section{Model and performance measures}

-We compare the performance of CI and QI schemes for a partially reflecting target, following the methodology outlined in \cite{las2017quantum,fan2018quantum}.
-The schematic representations of both protocols are shown in Fig. \ref{fig:1}.
-The key difference between the two protocols lies in the use of an idler beam in QI.
+We analyze and compare the efficiency of CI and QI schemes for a lossy or partially reflecting target based on the performance metrics SNR and QCB, following the methodology outlined in \cite{las2017quantum,fan2018quantum}.
+The schematic representations and the equivalent circuit of both the protocols are shown in Figs.~\ref{fig:1} and~\ref{fig:2}, respectively.
+The key difference between the CI and QI protocols lies in the use of an idler mode in QI, which is prepared in an entangled state with the signal mode and subsequently used for joint detection.